 Megan Hutchinson

-Megan Hutchinson is a speaker on the practical and ethical use of AI in appellate practice.
+Co-presenter on 'The practical and ethical use of AI in appellate practice' session.

 Meredith Wallis